MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/upgrade-storage-spaces-direct-to-windows-server-2019.md

    5. Check that the newly upgraded server has the latest Windows Server 2019 updates.
 For more information, see [Windows 10 and Windows Server 2019 update history](https://support.microsoft.com/help/4464619/windows-10-update-history).
 The build version should be 17763.292 or later.
 You can check the build version by using the `ver` command or the `winver` command.

-   6. Remove the server from storage maintenance mode by running the following PowerShell commands:
+   6. Remove the server from storage maintenance mode:

        ```powershell
        Get-StorageFaultDomain -type StorageScaleUnit | `